zhukovdm/smartwalk-docs/content/adm.md

 ## Running the app

 The purpose of this section is to explain how to start the system in development and production modes.
-We assume that you are in the root folder of the `smartwalk` repository and all relevant data have been extracted or restored and are available in their respective folders.
+We assume that you are in the root folder of the `smartwalk` repository, and key datasets have been prepared or restored and are available in their respective folders.

 ### Development environment